z3i/gutenberg/book/on_context.md

 Context file is a file named `context`.
 It has `.json`, `.yml` or `.rb` extension.

 Contexts contain variables — everything you need to write only once: your repo name, your project name, pieces of code, et cetera.
-So, use it for everything that you want to store or to be dynamic.
+So, use it for everything you want to store or be dynamic.

 Context is not required.
 You can delete your `context.yml` if you don’t need any variables.